dotnet/orleans/Samples/ServiceFabric/README.txt

       <Endpoint Name="OrleansProxyEndpoint" Protocol="tcp"/>

 With those endpoints and the ServiceInstanceListener present, all that's left to do is write some grain code, reference it in the StatelessCalculatorService project, and hit F5.

-Note that the service shows the minimum integration to host an Orleans cluster on Service Fabric.
-The hosted cluster uses the Azure Table Storage membership provider.